-Gaulish Gods like all other Gods are distinct beings.
+Gaulish Gods, like all other Gods, are distinct beings.
 They are not archetypes, different versions of others, or faces of any singular deity.
 Each deity is distinct.
-Though They may have some things in common with deities from other cultures, They are not exchangeable, replaceable, or simply functions.
-Though there are things each are known for, there is infinitely more to Them.
+However, They may have some things in common with deities from other cultures.
+They are not exchangeable, replaceable, or functions.
+Though there are things each is known for, there is infinitely more to Them.
 Each deity has mysteries.
 Much as we are not simply our jobs or a few factoids.

 - Taranis.
-Associated with thunder (His name means that), lightning, the sky, rain, truth, strength, order, protection, worshipped often by common folk.
-He is known for wielding a club/thunderbolt, and a wheel which is thought to represent the sky, truth, and cosmic order.
+Associated with thunder (His name means that), lightning, the sky, rain, truth, strength, order, protection, worshipped often by the common folk.
+He is known for wielding a club/thunderbolt and a wheel, which represents the sky, truth, and cosmic order.

 - Nantosueltâ.
 A Goddess of valleys and domesticity with Underworld associations as She is depicted with a raven.
-She’s also shown with a house on a pole and a beehive.
+She is also shown with a house on a pole and a beehive.

 - Sucellos.
 He is known for His large mallet and depicted holding a cup along with it.
 He is associated with the Underworld, as He is shown with dogs, and also with agriculture.
 Especially that of growing wine.

 - Rosmertâ.
-Her name means “Great Provider”, depicted alongside a Gaulish Mercury (Lugus?).
+Her name means “Great Provider,” depicted alongside a Gaulish Mercury (Lugus?).
 She holds a purse and cornucopia.
-And so She is a Goddess of fertility and wealth.
+Thus, She is a Goddess of fertility and wealth.

 - Ogmios.
 He is spoken more of in accounts than inscriptions.
 One Roman account speaking of Him holding chains on His tongue, soft and golden to the ears of His followers.
 They go with Him willingly.
 He is shown with a club, bow, and skins like Hercules.
 An example of how a God of another people is taken into Gaulish religion and made theirs.
 Depicted in advanced age and with what the Gauls found to be the greatest strength – eloquence.

 - Belenos.
 A widely worshipped God who is associated with light, healing, and springs.
-He also governs war, and was said to have defended a city (Aquileia, in Italy) during a seige.
-He is also associated with horses, and the solar wheel.
+He also governs war and was said to have defended a city (Aquileia, Italy) during a siege.
+He is also associated with horses and the solar wheel.
 Not necessarily a Sun God, but a God with a solar connection.

 - Aisus.
 Also known as Esus.
-He is shown on a relief tending or pruning a tree with either an axe or billhook.
+He is shown on a relief, tending or pruning a tree with either an ax or billhook.
 Near Tarvos Trigaranos, (the “v” a “w” sound, and the name “Bull with Three Cranes”).
 Meaning He could be tending a Grove and preparing it for sacrifice.
-He is also invoked in a spell for removal of a throat sickness.
+He is also invoked in a spell for the removal of a throat sickness.
 Suggesting a connection with magic.

 There are many more deities not listed here.
 This is to give but a taste of the kinds of deities worshipped by the Gauls.